ghi-electronics/Documentation/endpoint/tutorials/file-system.md

 This allows file access on USB devices with MSC class, such as USB memory sticks.
 See the [USB](usb.md) page.

 ### SD Card
-SD and MMC cards are fully supported as detailed on the [SD tutorial](sd-cards.md) page.
+SD and MMC cards are fully supported.
 Additionally, SPI SD drivers are also supported through the `ManagedFileSystem` software utility [Endpoint Config](../configuration.md)

 The example below requires the `GHIElectronics.TinyCLR.IO` and `GHIElectronics.TinyCLR.Devices.Storage` libraries and a device with an SD card.